lemlac/mulem/docs/reference.md

 It also means the shorthand `(0, 1, x: 2)` isn't really special syntax.
 It's the natural representation of a tuple that has both dimensions populated.

 Opaque types like primitives and enums coerce into a tuple of one, so creating a product type of them creates a positional tuple, e.g. `int & float & char` becomes `(int, float, char)`.
-Structs convert to named tuples unless declared with an `@opaque` decorator, in which case they behave like opaque types.

 Combining empty tuples produces an empty tuple `() & () == ()`.
 The same is true for empty named tuples `{} & {} == {}`.
 This also means that empty positional tuples and empty named tuples are equivalent `() == {}`.
 Both tuples have zero dimensions in both positional and named components; therefore they are equivalent.
 Saying `() & {} & ()` or `{} & ()` and any combination of empty tuples all are the same type.